October Health – 2026 Report

 How mental health affects the 55-64 demographic differently

-- Retirement planning and financial security: Concerns about pension adequacy, RRSPs, CPP/QPP, and income during retirement.
+- Retirement planning and financial security: concerns about pension stability, RRSP/CPP, and investment risk as income shifts or ends.

 Data from October Health